stink-yi-soap/jakeimagination/README.md

 # jakeimagination

-This is a responsive web project for DT Bootcamp 2019.
+This is a responsive web project for Parsons DT Bootcamp 2019.